 The Night I Burnt the Shed

 Yes, you read that correctly.
 A shed lost its job on the farm because of me.
-I am going to be totally honest with you (even if you judge me) and share my story.
+I will be honest with you (even if you judge me) and share this story.
 I burnt the shed to the ground.
 Literally.

-What started as a good day, ended in a catastrophe.
+What started as a good day ended in a catastrophe.
 It was a bright, sunny day.
-We had been remodeling an old farmhouse we recently acquired.
-So we had some crap to burn like old lumber and such ( yes, we have a dumpster) but I chose to burn the wood remnants.
+We were remodeling an old farmhouse we had recently purchased.
+So we had some crap to burn like old lumber and such ( yes, we have a dumpster), but I chose to burn the wood remnants.
 We don’t burn leaves (they get put on our fields), we recycle, and we donate (but farmers like to keep everything cause it might come in handy).
-I sound like I’m defending myself, I am.
-What I’m not defending, is my carelessness.
+I sound like I’m defending myself; I am.
+What I’m not defending is my carelessness.

 NEVER LEAVE A FIRE

-I finished with chores, got caught up in making supper and carelessly didn’t go back to check the fire.
+I finished chores, got caught up in making supper, and carelessly went back to check the fire.

-Until we saw smoke up on the hill, at the farmhouse.
-Fire was burning the grass, crawling up the shed and we had no water.
-As you can see on this picture,
+Until we saw smoke up on the hill at the farmhouse.
+The fire was burning the grass, crawling up the shed, and we had no water.
+As you can see in this picture,

-the well pump wires and the ground surrounding it was burnt to the ground, literally.
+the well pump wires and the ground surrounding it were burnt to the ground, literally.

-I chose to share this story because of the impact it’s had on my life (and I debated even sharing).
-This is NOT one of my finer moments and quite frankly, embarrassing.
+I chose to share this story because of its impact on my life (and I debated even sharing).
+This is NOT one of my finer moments and, quite frankly, embarrassing.
 But if I am going to share our farm with you, you get to see the ugly too.
-I got caught up in the fast-paced life on our farm and my carelessness affected many people Including our fabulous firefighters that rushed to the scene (leaving their family dinners to help), our neighbors (having to smell and worry about the fire) and my family.
-Watching that shed burn and the firefighters killing themselves pumping water up the hill to save the house, will always be burned in my mind, literally.
+I got caught up in the fast-paced life on our farm.
+My carelessness affected many people, Including our fabulous firefighters who rushed to the scene (leaving their family dinners to help) and our neighbors (having to smell and worry about the fire), and my family.
+Watching that shed burn and the firefighters killing themselves pumping water up the hill to save the house will always be burned in my mind, literally.